Brock Lampe

-Brock Lampe (born May 31, 2003) is an American professional football fullback for the New England Patriots of the National Football League (NFL).
+Brock Lampe (born March 31, 2003) is an American professional football fullback for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Northern Illinois Huskies.

 College career

 Lampe played college football as a fullback for the Northern Illinois Huskies between 2021 and 2024.
 He finished his college career with 20 rushing attempts for 66 yards and two rushing touchdowns and 18 receptions for 216 receiving yards and one receiving touchdown.